Orckestra/BetterRetail/README.md

 After the uninstallation, the website will be automatically restarted, and it will automatically re-install the `Orckestra.Composer.C1.PreConfiguration` package.
 During its installation the categories will appear.

 A2.
-To avoid this issue at all, if in the pipeline is not cleaning up the target forder, add to the deployment pipeline a step to remove the specific `Website\App_Data\Composite\Packages` folder.
+To avoid this issue at all, if in the pipeline is not cleaning up the target folder, add to the deployment pipeline a step to remove the specific `Website\App_Data\Composite\Packages` folder.
 Then the issue with categories will not appear.

 {TODO: fill this section with known issues}